Offered jointly by the School of Business and the College of Engineering

 - Have completed each of the following areas with no grades less than a C (no substitutions).

 Incoming first-year students may be admitted into the major by the Office of Undergraduate Admissions at the time of enrollment at UConn, based on their credentials at the time of enrollment.
-Similarly, a first-semester student enrolled in the School of Business or the School of Engineering may freely transfer into the MEM program via the Program Plan Change Application, but only prior to the completion of the first semester.
+Similarly, a first-semester student enrolled in the School of Business or the College of Engineering may freely transfer into the MEM program via the Program Plan Change Application, but only prior to the completion of the first semester.
 After the end of the first semester, all admissions to MEM are subject to the above restrictions.

 Supplemental Academic Standards